Art · Finished Art · Updates

 And not enough self-control on buying art supplies

 A few weeks ago, we had our annual holiday meeting at the Blick Store that I work at.
-Unfortunately, I’m cursed with having long commute to work.
+Unfortunately, I’m cursed with having a long commute to work.
 As such, I had a huge chunk of time to kill between the end of my shift and the meeting.
 Before the end of my shift, I bought a few of these Canson Mi-Teintes papers that Blick carries.
 Until that day, I’d managed to avoid succumbing to the desire to buy them.
 Not that they’re expensive or anything.
 In fact, they’re quite affordable per sheet.
 But I was trying to exercise some level of impulse control.

 Anyway, this drawing was done using graphite and white colored pencil on these toned papers.
 At the end I added a little extra color using some light watercolor to help it pop.